 Today, this 188 licensed bed hospital offers a special blend of concern and compassion, creating a unique experience for patients in Latrobe Hospital, serving the eastern portion of Westmoreland County and southern Indiana County.
 Compassionate, expert and high quality care are the traits most profoundly embodied by our physicians, nurses, and all health care professionals, inspiring trust and confidence in a lifelong relationship with our hospital.

-We also offer a geriatric assessment service, extensive imaging services, cardiac rehabilitation, lab services, and a Diabetes Center as well as a sleep center, endocrine clinic, and wellness programs.
+We also offer extensive imaging services, cardiac rehabilitation, and lab services, as well as the Excela Advanced Sleep Center, endocrine clinic, and wellness programs.
 Outpatient surgery, including minimally invasive surgery, and short procedure suites are here as is the da Vinci Surgical System used for robot-assisted surgeries.
 Latrobe is also home to the family medicine residency program, affiliated with Jefferson Medical College of Thomas Jefferson University.